Showing Collections: 1 - 8 of 8

 Overview This collection consists of personal and biographical archival materials -- photographs and articles -- relating to the life and work of Gloria Fokine.
 A ballet instructor and teacher in New York City with her partner Leon Fokine, Gloria was born in Havana, Cuba and would travel extensively in her career as a choreographer and dancer in Russia, France and the materials focus on life and work primarily in the 1950s-70s.

 Abstract This collection consists of scripts; song lyrics; sketches for posters, programs, costumes, and set design; lists of plays presented; programs; news clippings; press releases; and correspondence relating to plays and workshops presented in the Brinckerhoff Theatre and the Minor Latham Playhouse.

 Dates: 1897 - 2005

 Abstract This collection consists of film and video recordings related to Barnard College, including events and performances, clips of television shows featuring Barnard or people affiliated with Barnard, documentaries related to Barnard, and course-related recordings.

-Abstract Ntozake Shange (1948-2018), was an American poet.
-The contents of the Ntozake Shange Papers include literary manuscripts in typescript, computer printout, and handwritten forms; diaries and agendas; correspondence; teaching documents; personal and professional photographs; flyers, clippings, and posters; highlights from her library; personal objects including collectables and artwork; and born-digital photographs, audio recordings, and manuscripts.
+Abstract Ntozake Shange (1948-2018) was an American playwright and poet.
+The contents of the Ntozake Shange Papers include literary manuscripts; diaries and agendas; correspondence; teaching documents; personal and professional photographs; flyers, clippings, and posters; selections from her library; personal objects including collectables and artwork; and born-digital photographs, audio recordings, and manuscripts.

 Abstract This collection consists of materials from Orchesis, a student-run dance group at Columbia University.